samuelsycamore/nextjs-docs/pages/books/intro-foraging.md

-# Introduction to Foraging: A Beginner's Guide to Gathering Wild Foods With Confidence
+# Introduction to Foraging
+## A Beginner's Guide to Gathering Wild Foods With Confidence

 ![Introduction to Foraging cover](/introforaging.jpg)